AdamJosephKalimi/Career-Transition/README.md

 - Suggestions
   - Look into your Le Wagon group for gigs!
   - Look to your Le Wagon alumni group for help with blockages!
-  -

 - Food for thought
   - Pay may be better if they are foreign firms, even if they are startups
   - What is their development situation?
     - Will you be *the* tech person?
     - Do they have a lead developer to learn from?
-    - Be honest with yourself on how independently do you learn.
+    - Be honest with yourself on how independently you learn.

   # to do
   - create a question sheet below that has all the questions I am asking, and a template for a personal statement
-  - create a better timeline of my personal journey through China X- create a Ven diagram showing Pay >< Pay and Mentorship >< Mentorship
-  - Find gifs to add
+  - create a better timeline of my personal journey through China X- create a Ven diagram showing Pay >< Pay and Mentorship >< Mentorship X- Find gifs to add
   - Add the 'raining gigs' image to the presentation